bonifield/autoreconParser/scanparsers/README.md

 ### place new parsers in this folder
-### add the following statement to the autoreconParser.py script in the parent directory
+### add the following statement to the autoreconParser.py script in the parent directory (follow the naming convention)
 ```
 from scanparsers.YOURNEWPARSER import YOURNEWPARSERFUNCTION
 ```